 Families who seek a better education for their children undoubtedly appreciate K-5 school in Playa Vista that opened two years ago.
 All the schools in Playa Vista focus on environmental sustainability, along with routine visits to the neighboring park that is Bellona Wetlands Discovery Park.

-NEW CONSTRUCTION IN PLAYA VISTA!!!
-Seabluff is an inspired new residential community in the heart of silicon beach, offering open floorplans, with designer selected fini...
+NEW CONSTRUCTION!!!
+Seabluff is an inspired new residential community in the concert park area of Playa Vista offering open floorplans, designer selected finishes, locat...